tamilzh2018/kode-kloud-test/k8s Kode Kloud Test.md

     - name: secret-volume
       secret:
         secretName: news
 ---

 ### ✅ Step 3: Deploy the Pod

 Apply the YAML:

 kubectl apply -f secret-pod.yaml

 Wait for the pod to be in **Running** state:

 kubectl get pods
 ---

 ### ✅ Step 4: Verify the Secret is Mounted

 Exec into the container:

 kubectl exec -it secret-xfusion -- bash

 Inside the container, check the content:

 cat /opt/apps/news.txt

 You should see:

 5ecur3

 # Day 6 Environment Variables in Kubernetes
+There are a number of parameters that are used by the applications.
+We need to define these as environment variables, so that we can use them as needed within different configs.
+Below is a scenario which needs to be configured on Kubernetes cluster.
+Please find below more details about the same.

+Create a pod named envars.

+Container name should be fieldref-container, use image httpd preferable latest tag, use command 'sh', '-c' and args should be

+'while true; do
+      echo -en '/n';
+                                  printenv NODE_NAME POD_NAME;
+                                  printenv POD_IP POD_SERVICE_ACCOUNT;
+              sleep 10;
+         done;'

+(Note: please take care of indentations)

+Define Four environment variables as mentioned below: a.)
+The first env should be named as NODE_NAME, set valueFrom fieldref and fieldPath should be spec.nodeName.

+b.)
+The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be metadata.name.

+c.)
+The third env should be named as POD_IP, set valueFrom fieldref and fieldPath should be status.podIP.

+d.)
+The fourth env should be named as POD_SERVICE_ACCOUNT, set valueFrom fieldref and fieldPath shoulbe be spec.serviceAccountName.

+Set restart policy to Never.

+To check the output, exec into the pod and use printenv command.
+Ans:
+apiVersion: v1
+kind: Pod
+metadata:
+  name: envars
+spec:
+  restartPolicy: Never
+  containers:
+    - name: fieldref-container
+      image: httpd:latest
+      command: ["sh", "-c"]
+      args:
+        - |
+          while true; do
+            echo -en '\n';
+            printenv NODE_NAME POD_NAME;
+            printenv POD_IP POD_SERVICE_ACCOUNT;
+            sleep 10;
+          done;
+      env:
+        - name: NODE_NAME
+          valueFrom:
+            fieldRef:
+              fieldPath: spec.nodeName
+        - name: POD_NAME
+          valueFrom:
+            fieldRef:
+              fieldPath: metadata.name
+        - name: POD_IP
+          valueFrom:
+            fieldRef:
+              fieldPath: status.podIP
+        - name: POD_SERVICE_ACCOUNT
+          valueFrom:
+            fieldRef:
+              fieldPath: spec.serviceAccountName
+**Verify** kubectl exec -it envars -- printenv

 # Day 7 Kubernetes LEMP Setup
 # Day 8 Kubernetes Troubleshooting
 # Day 9 Deploy Iron Gallery App on Kubernetes